 If the traction alopecia has already progressed as far as atrophy of the hair follicles and thus permanent bald patches, the only remaining hair loss treatment option is hair transplantation.
 At HAIR & SKIN, the procedure is as follows:

-In a free consultation, a hair analysis is carried out using Hair Scan, which determines hair quality and reveals possible treatment options (hair care practices).
+In a free consultation, a hair analysis is carried out using a hair scan, which determines hair quality and reveals possible treatment options.
 The new hairline is determined and drawn in consultation with the patient.

 On transplant day, the areas to be treated are anaesthetised using a local anaesthetic.
 This is completely sufficient as hair transplantation is a minimally invasive procedure.